Our Catholic faith helps us realize each person has inherent dignity; they are created in the image and likeness of God.

 Accordingly, we provide charitable grants to organizations that serve the poor and vulnerable.

-Our grants are for projects in three focus areas:
+Our grants are for projects in these four focus areas:

 - Immigrants & Refugees

 - Seniors Living Independently

 The senior population over 65 is the fastest growing group in the United States.
 Between 1980 and 2010, the population rose over 60%, and experts predict that adults over 60 will double and adults over 85 will triple by 2050.
 One out of every four 65 year olds today will live past the age of 90, and seven out of ten of those same 65 year olds will need long term care.
 In the Saint Louis region (St. Louis City, St. Louis County and St. Charles County), counties expect their population over 60 to increase by an average of 10%.
 While the population is obviously rising exponentially, government funding through the Older Americans Act for home and community based senior services has dropped by 35%.
 This means that for every dollar there was per senior in 1980, there is only 47 cents per senior today.
 This does not even take into account the growing burden on social security funding as this population grows and lives longer than ever before.